tina-friedrich/arc-user-guide/docs/source/arc-copying-data.rst

 .. note::

     RFS login is changing from CONNECT credentials to your Oxford Single Sign On (SSO) credentials.
-    During the transition period, you will still have to use your CONNECT details - domain 'connect.ox.ac.uk', user ID your SSO ID - until you have been notified that your RFS login has been moved to SSO.
-Once it has been moved, you will need to use your Oxford SSO credentials (domain 'ox.ac.uk', same user ID) to connect to RFS.
+    During the transition period, you will still have to use your CONNECT details - domain 'connect.ox.ac.uk', userid your CONNECT ID (likely the same as your SSO ID) - until you have been notified that your RFS login has been moved to SSO.

+    Once your login was transitioned to SSO, you will need to use your Oxford SSO credentials (domain 'ox.ac.uk', SSO user ID) to connect to RFS.

 It is possible to access the Research File Service (RFS) from ARC.
-There are two main ways it can be accessed; via a graphical file browser from the `ARC desktop environment <https://arc-user-guide.readthedocs.io/en/latest/arc-gfx-interactive.html>`_, or command line (e.g. from login nodes or cluster nodes).
+There are two main ways it can be accessed; via a graphical file browser from the
+`ARC desktop environment <https://arc-user-guide.readthedocs.io/en/latest/arc-gfx-interactive.html>`_, or command line (e.g. from login nodes or cluster nodes).

 Accessing RFS from the ARC desktop environment
 ----------------------------------------------